pedrodbs/LEDLightStripControl/README.md

 - `--demo`, `-d`: use in demo mode (cyclic rainbow)
 - `--interval INTERVAL`, `-i INTERVAL`: color update interval (secs)

-If `--demo` is not set, the script will capture the mean color at the border of the screen of the machine in which the script is being invoked, and set that color to the light strip at the provided fixed time interval.
+If `--demo` is not set, the script will capture the dominant screen color of the machine in which the script is being invoked, and set that color to the light strip at the provided fixed time interval.

 ## Method